-While I am opposed to blind obstructionism, it is pretty clear that the Trump Presidency will provide ample red line issues that the Democratic Party must fight against.
+While I am opposed to blind obstructionism, it is pretty clear that the Trump Presidency will provide plenty of “red line” issues that the Democratic Party must fight against.
 The cards are stacked against the Democrats, at least until the 2018 Congressional elections, so I am talking procedural delays in Congress, judicial challenges, protests–whatever there is in the resistance tool-belt.

 In a time when seemingly everyday there is a new issue or statement to be outraged about, it is important for progressives to prioritize their battles.
 Prioritization will help Democrats avoid the appearance of being “the party that cried wolf”–increasing public support when a true red line is crossed.
 On a personal level, prioritization can help bring some inner peace–it is not healthy to be constantly outraged 24/7.

 For these reasons I will keep a running list of what I believe these red line issues are, and why they should be considered red line issues.

 Update 11/7/18: The Democrats retook control of the House of Representatives!
 This will allow them to much more effectively defend their red-line issues, and generally block the regressive policies emanating from the Trump administration.
 This is a HUGE (yuge?) deal–good job America!

 Financial Sector Accountability

 Why it is a red line issue: Climate Change is real and it is costly.
 “Conservative case for climate action” (which is likely wishful thinking) aside, things other than carbon emissions can harm people and the environment.

 Chemical byproducts from industrial activities are also damaging, and it is generally the poor who face the brunt of the damage.
 Powerful corporations have historically had the upper hand in these cases (polluting, using lawyers to shirk responsibilities) even when the EPA has functioned as an environmental steward and watchdog.
 With Scott Pruitt heading the EPA, things could get ugly.